LisaCharlotteKane/marketing-program-tr/src/prd.md

    - What: Fields to track campaign status, PO status, campaign codes, issue links, and actual costs with visualization
    - Why: Enable teams to monitor campaign progress and compare actual vs. forecasted performance
    - Success: Users can effectively update campaign status and visualize cost comparisons throughout its lifecycle

+5. **Budget Management**
+   - What: Regional budget tracking and comparison against forecasted and actual costs
+   - Why: Enable financial oversight and budget adherence across regions
+   - Success: Clear visual indicators when budgets are exceeded with appropriate alerts

 ## Design Direction